 Be wary, ‘Slalom and Shoot’ may sound simple, but the Pod lights change every three seconds.
 If players aren’t constantly scanning, they risk making an error and slowing down the whole team’s hit rate.

-Dribble and Pass - Over-the-Shoulder Scanning
+4. Dribble and Pass - Over-the-Shoulder Scanning

-“Head up” scanning is step one, but the real nitty gritty of spatial awareness and opposition placement in football lies in over-the-shoulder checking.
+“Head up” scanning is step one, but the real nitty gritty of spatial awareness and opposition placement in soccer lies in over-the-shoulder checking.
 While looking up may be daunting in itself, turning away from the ball is a whole other story.

 Over-the-shoulder checking requires more than an observation of what’s coming next; it’s about strategizing the opposition’s movements two and three steps ahead.
 In the beginning of unlocking this new skill, players will usually scan to see what pressure lies nearby that poses an immediate threat to their next move.
 A more trained over-the-shoulder scanner surveys the pitch to ascertain what the opposition will do well after their play.